 1994, Mimsy Sadofsky and Daniel Greenberg, page 7

-Walking about a Sudbury school you’ll find a wide range of activities taking place, though it won’t look like typical ‘school-like’ activity.
+Walking about East Kent Sudbury you’ll find a wide range of activities taking place, though it won’t look like typical ‘school-like’ activity.
 Groups of younger children may be role-playing outside with natural materials or perhaps creating their own environment inside by rearranging furniture.
 Others may be playing a video game like Minecraft together, talking, assisting and critiquing each other.
 A few may be drawing or working on an art project.
 Someone somewhere will probably be reading or writing something.
 Some older students may be engaged in a lesson they’ve requested or a staff member may be informally helping with another project.
 Somewhere music will probably be being played and listened to and you’ll always find groups of people of all ages hanging out and talking.
 Throughout the day students move seamlessly from one activity to another in a very natural flow, doing whatever they need to at that moment in time.

 “We had the freedom to move around and do what we wanted.
 There would be places where you could set up your own activities, or you could be a part of somebody else’s activities.
 There was always a sense that you could do what you wanted to do and you could be who you wanted to be.”